analitic1983/treatstockApiExt/README.md

 }
 </pre>

-<h2>Additions</h2>
+<h2>Additional Features</h2>

-* You can use "material" instead of "materialGroup" for printing directly in specified material.
+* You can use the code "material" instead of "materialGroup" for printing a specific material rather than placing an order for any available material in the group (for example, to narrow your choice to “PLA+” instead of every filament in the range of “PLA”).
-* You can override "RequestProcessor" class for network or log control.
+* You can override the "RequestProcessor" class for network or log control.

 Example:
 <pre>